Nicolai Fechin: Later life

 Fechin stopped working on the house when he and his wife Alexandra divorced in 1933.
 She lived at the house until her death in 1983.

 Fechin returned to New York with their daughter Eya for the winter, and she lived mostly with him until her own marriage.
 After New York, he traveled to Southern California, Mexico, Japan, and the Pacific Islands of Java and Bali.
 Soon he bought a spacious house in Hollywood, but in 1948 sold it and moved into a studio in Rustic Canyon in Santa Monica.
 There he taught small groups of students, painted, and entertained.

-In 1955 he died in Santa Monica and was buried there.
+In 1955 he died in Santa Monica.
 In 1976 his daughter Eya took his remains back to Russia for reinterment at Arskoe Cemetery in Kazan.
 The Russian artist Sergei Bongart bought the Rustic Canyon studio where Fechin had lived and painted there until his own death later in 1985.